 - Several nice colors:

-What is new in the 2016 version of the Kestrel 38 pack
+What is new in the new version of the Kestrel 38 pack

-Both 2015 and 2016 versions presently exist on the market.
+Both versions presently exist on the market.
 Here are some differences:

 - In the new version, there is only one attachment loop on the bottom, as compared to 2 loops in the previous model.